 - chronic hematomas and other lesions

 The primary sign of macrocephaly is an unusually large head.
-In cases of benign familial macrocephaly, this will be the only symptom.
+This is the only symptom in cases of benign familial macrocephaly.

 - delays reaching developmental milestones